ministryofjustice/security-guidance/docs/using-live-data-for-testing-purposes.md

 -   How do you ensure that production-like data is sufficient for testing purposes?
 -   What are the expectations regarding suppliers - for code, and for services?

-Examples of data that must be anonymised:
+If you are considering the anonymisation option, pay particular attention to specific types of data that are often sensitive.
+Examples of data that must be anonymised include:

 -   personal data revealing racial or ethnic origin
 -   personal data revealing political opinions